 EU critics and skeptics want the EU to become more flexible, decentralized and more democratic.

-The citizens shall have the last word on all important issues on Europe's future, in particular on their country's adherence to a politically integrated core EU, or to the European common market/economic area (including the free movement of goods, services and capital, but not of people, and without the Euro), or to a large European free trade zone, open to all European countries; - but also on common European policies on immigration and communication, transport, culture, research, education, health, etc.
+In particular, if they want to have the last word on all important European issues, e.g. if their country should adhere to a politically integrated core EU, or to the European common market/economic area (including the free movement of goods, services and capital, but not of people, and without the Euro), or to a large European free trade zone, open to all European countries; - but also on common European policies on immigration and communication, transport, culture, research, education, health, etc.